Getting Started & Managing Student Posts

 Layout the understanding that the ELP is part of the New School learning environment, and although it represents individual voices it is a shared platform that requires consistency.
 Students may expect to customize the background or logo of a site.
 They will load the site with all types of individual content to represent their own voice as a researcher, musician, or designer.

-Students may NOT CHANGE THE TEMPLATE!
+Guide students to select the program TEMPLATE!
 Each template was designed specifically for individual New School programs and is made to suit our program needs and community.

 Tips for Successful Set-Up